Extra care is needed because enoxaparin is a high-alert medicine.

 Rotate injection sites.
 Write down the date, time, and location of the injection site for every dose.
 Use the opposite side of the abdomen each time you inject your medicine to prevent the skin from hardening.

 Don't reuse or recycle.
 Dispose of used syringes in a sealable hard plastic or metal container (e.g.,empty detergent bottle or a special sharps container from your pharmacy).
 Keep this container away from children.
-When the container is full, seal the lid before placing it in the trash.
+When the container is full, seal the lid and discard the container according to your community guidelines (www.safeneedledisposal.org).
 Do not recycle or reuse syringes.

 Tell your doctor about new medicines.
 Avoid starting or stopping other medicines without informing the doctor who prescribed enoxaparin.
 This includes prescription medicines and nonprescription medicines such as aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve), which can increase your risk of bleeding.